High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Theoretical guarantee

 \subsection{Main results}

-As discussed above, there are many variants of SGD exhibiting asymptotic normality results, and the specific convergence rate to normality may vary across different algorithms.
-We will not study those rates for other algorithms rigorously since they are beyond the scope of this paper.
-To derive general results with the potential to be applied to different algorithms, we propose the following assumption. \begin{assumption}[Convergence rate to normality] For a chosen stochastic algorithm and number of parallel runs $K$, let $\hat{x}_{n}^{(k)} (k = 1, ..., K)$ denote the result at the $n$-th iteration of the $k$-th parallel run used in calculating the parallel average $\bar{x}_{K, n}$ in \eqref{eqn:parallel_average}.
+To derive general results of our framework that apply to a broad class of stochastic optimization methods and settings---without imposing specific regularity conditions on the objective function (such as convexity or smoothness)---we introduce the following assumption. \begin{assumption}[Convergence rate to normality] For a chosen stochastic algorithm and number of parallel runs $K$, let $\hat{x}_{n}^{(k)} (k = 1, \ldots, K)$ denote the result at the $n$-th iteration of the $k$-th parallel run used in calculating the parallel average $\bar{x}_{K, n}$ in \eqref{eqn:parallel_average}.
 There exists a centered Gaussian random vector $Z_{n} \sim \mathcal{N} (0, \Sigma_{n})$ (for some $\Sigma_{n}\in\R^{d\times d}$) such that